 - Prepare to bake.
 Sprinkle some water on a jelly roll pan, and line it with a piece of parchment paper.
 The water will make the parchment paper stick to the pan instead of sliding around.
 Pour the egg mixture into the parchment paper and smoosh the paper around as necessary to fill the corners of the pan.

 - Add the toppings.
 Add the toppings you've chosen on top of the egg mixture.
 Often, I make half of it for the kids (that's the ham and cheese half at the top) and half of it for Joe and me (that's the half with veggies at the bottom).
 You could use any veggies or crumbled or diced meats including bacon, sausage, onions, peppers, even hash browns.
+You may want to boil your broccoli for a few minutes to soften it up; it won't cook much during baking.
+See instructions for boiling broccoli here.
 Don't add the cheese yet!

 - Bake the eggs for 30 minutes.